-Please review the statement about attendance in the General Attendance Guidelines section as this applies to all Middle School students.
 It is particularly important to be aware of what constitutes an excused absence or lateness to school.
 Unexcused absences due to extended family vacations outside of the regular school calendar may cause a student to miss important class discussions and assessments and ultimately may affect the student's semester grade.
-Parents need to recognize that late arrivals and early dismissals from school interrupt the student's routine and puts the student at risk for missing important class work, assessments, and announcements.
+Late arrivals and early dismissals from school interrupt the student's routine and puts the student at risk for missing important class work, assessments, and announcements.